DJMuggs/demo/README.md

 # This is a docker demo using Vagrant and libvirt

 The demo is based on a Fedora 28 installation, will also work @ CentOS 7.
+Fedora 29 seems a bit unstable at the moment with Vagrant.

 Clone the repo and enter the challenge directory.